Wyndham Hotels & Resorts (NYSE:WH) Issues FY 2022 Earnings Guidance

 Wyndham Hotels & Resorts (NYSE:WH – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $3.280-$3.400 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.400.
+The company provided EPS guidance of $3.280-$3.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.400.
 The company issued revenue guidance of -.

-Several equities analysts have weighed in on WH shares.
-Robert W. Baird reissued a buy rating on shares of Wyndham Hotels & Resorts in a report on Thursday, December 9th.
+Several equities analysts recently commented on the company.
 Berenberg Bank raised Wyndham Hotels & Resorts from a hold rating to a buy rating in a research report on Thursday, January 6th.
-Zacks Investment Research upgraded shares of Wyndham Hotels & Resorts from a sell rating to a hold rating in a report on Saturday, February 19th.
-Truist Financial lifted their target price on shares of Wyndham Hotels & Resorts from $83.00 to $91.00 and gave the company a buy rating in a report on Friday, October 29th.
-Finally, StockNews.com lowered shares of Wyndham Hotels & Resorts from a buy rating to a hold rating in a report on Wednesday, February 16th.
-Two equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of Buy and an average price target of $90.33.
+Zacks Investment Research raised Wyndham Hotels & Resorts from a sell rating to a hold rating in a research report on Saturday, February 19th.
+Robert W. Baird reaffirmed a buy rating on shares of Wyndham Hotels & Resorts in a research report on Thursday, December 9th.
+Finally, StockNews.com raised Wyndham Hotels & Resorts from a hold rating to a buy rating in a research report on Thursday, February 24th.
+One investment analyst has rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company has a consensus rating of Buy and a consensus price target of $90.33.

-A number of institutional investors and hedge funds have recently made changes to their positions in WH.
-JustInvest LLC acquired a new position in shares of Wyndham Hotels & Resorts in the 4th quarter valued at $373,000.
-BlackRock Inc. raised its position in Wyndham Hotels & Resorts by 1.5% during the 4th quarter.
-BlackRock Inc. now owns 7,832,589 shares of the company’s stock worth $702,190,000 after buying an additional 113,404 shares during the last quarter.
-Vident Investment Advisory LLC raised its position in Wyndham Hotels & Resorts by 6.1% during the 4th quarter.
-Vident Investment Advisory LLC now owns 12,603 shares of the company’s stock worth $1,130,000 after buying an additional 720 shares during the last quarter.
-NewEdge Advisors LLC purchased a new position in Wyndham Hotels & Resorts during the 4th quarter worth $752,000.
-Finally, Allianz Asset Management GmbH raised its position in Wyndham Hotels & Resorts by 83.4% during the 4th quarter.
-Allianz Asset Management GmbH now owns 25,342 shares of the company’s stock worth $2,272,000 after buying an additional 11,524 shares during the last quarter.
-92.87% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently made changes to their positions in the company.
+JustInvest LLC acquired a new stake in shares of Wyndham Hotels & Resorts in the fourth quarter valued at $373,000.
+BlackRock Inc. lifted its holdings in shares of Wyndham Hotels & Resorts by 1.5% in the fourth quarter.
+BlackRock Inc. now owns 7,832,589 shares of the company’s stock valued at $702,190,000 after buying an additional 113,404 shares during the period.
+Vident Investment Advisory LLC lifted its holdings in shares of Wyndham Hotels & Resorts by 6.1% in the fourth quarter.
+Vident Investment Advisory LLC now owns 12,603 shares of the company’s stock valued at $1,130,000 after buying an additional 720 shares during the period.
+NewEdge Advisors LLC acquired a new stake in shares of Wyndham Hotels & Resorts in the fourth quarter valued at $752,000.
+Finally, Allianz Asset Management GmbH lifted its holdings in shares of Wyndham Hotels & Resorts by 83.4% in the fourth quarter.
+Allianz Asset Management GmbH now owns 25,342 shares of the company’s stock valued at $2,272,000 after buying an additional 11,524 shares during the period.
+Institutional investors and hedge funds own 92.87% of the company’s stock.

 Wyndham Hotels & Resorts, Inc engages in the franchise and operation of hotels under the Wyndham brand.
 It operates through the following segments: Hotel Franchising and Hotel Management.
 The Hotel Franchising segment offers licenses of brand names and associated trademarks to hotel owners under long-term franchise agreements.